Four Different Types of PCOS

 PCOS (Polycystic Ovary Syndrome) is the most common hormonal condition affecting women of reproductive age.
 Incidence is thought to be between 4-10%.

 Diagnosis of PCOS is complicated by the fact that it is likely to be a spectrum of disorders that fall under the same broad category.
-It is widely accepted that the presence of polycystic ovaries in isolation is an insufficient basis on which to form a diagnosis; in fact, it is possible to have normal ovaries and still be diagnosed with PCOS.
+It is widely accepted that the presence of polycystic ovaries in isolation is an insufficient basis on which to form a diagnosis.

-In 2003 a consensus in Rotterdam categorised PCOS into four different phenotypes.
+In 2003 a consensus in Rotterdam categorised PCOS into four different phenotypes (listed below with their predominant symptoms):

 Classic polycystic ovary PCOS